Web Standards

 9. Updated design standards and features to be followed by all programs

-10. JSOM Web Services works with content owners and monitors expired pages to make sure content remains up-to-date
+10. JSOM Web Services works with content owners to monitor expired pages and make sure content is correct and up-to-date

 UT Dallas Jindal School student working on her laptop